-- In-Kind Gifts: Due to concerns about transmission of the virus, we cannot accept most in-kind donations at this time.
+- In-Kind Gifts: Due to concerns about transmission of the virus, we are limiting in-kind donations at this time.
 However, we encourage you to visit our Amazon Smile wish list, where your purchase can be shipped directly to one of our sites.
 As people move out of our shelter, we have an immediate need for towels and household items, such as pots and pans, coffee makers, dish sets, and utensils.

 - Volunteer: We are looking for Helpline volunteers to assist with our 24-hour service.
-Our upcoming training will be 100% online.
-Contact Becca Tinkham, development and engagement coordinator, at email@example.com.
+All trainings will be 100% online until further notice.
+Contact Alyssa Coyne, volunteer and intern coordinator, at firstname.lastname@example.org.

-- Get Informed: Join our mailing list to get the latest on the work to end domestic violence locally and across Maine.
+- Get Informed: Join our mailing list to get the latest on the work to end domestic violence and sex trafficking locally and across Maine.